Mr0Inka/ESP32_Animation_Compressor/README.md

 - Uses RGB565 color encoding
 - RLE (Run-Length Encoding) compression

+The 9 example frames are compressed from 9384kb down to 302kb (~97%).
+This obviously only works well for UI-like screens with larger single-color areas.

 The provided player example displays animations stored as compressed RGB565 and RLE encoded data